meidielo/ChatBot/readme.md

 ## Project Overview

 This project is a browser-based chatbot built with Streamlit and powered by Claude (via AWS Bedrock).
 It helps students in the **Bachelor of Cyber Security (BP355/BP356)** program explore courses, program structure, and RMIT resources.
+And have advanced to crawl the RMIT website for information for the knowledge base.
+Though we only limit the crawler for the first 2000 words as such there would be lack of information.
+However, with the information gathered the bot would be able to answer more than just **Bachelor of Cyber Security (BP355/BP356)**.
+Furthermore, the user can upload files for the knowledge base.
+We also implemented a login in with 'demo' and 'demo' as the credentials, and a clear chat button to restart and restore the chatbot as a blank state.

 ---